-These steps describe how to create the virtual drive used for the Windows OS.
+The procedures in this section describe how to create the virtual drive used for the Windows OS.
 You can add other virtual drives to the running OS after the Windows OS has been installed.
-The MegaRAID preboot BIOS utility (WebBIOS) that creates the virtual disk for the Windows OS is accessible during the power-on self-test (POST) part of bootup.
+The MegaRAID preboot BIOS utilities, such as WebBIOS (for 6Gb/s controllers) and Ctrl-R (for 12Gb/s controllers) that create the virtual disk for the Windows OS are accessible during the power-on self-test (POST) part of the bootup process.

-Refer to the MegaRAID SAS Software User Guide for more information about the WebBIOS configuration utility (CU).
+Refer to the MegaRAID SAS Software User Guide or the 12Gb/s MegaRAID® SAS Software User Guide for more information about the WebBIOS configuration utility and the Ctrl-R Utility, respectively.